-The EDMs include: advanced gun system, integrated power system, composite deckhouse, peripheral vertical launch system, integrated sonar system (with advanced towed array and high-frequency active sonar) and dual band radar suite.
+The EDMs include advanced gun system, integrated power system, composite deckhouse, a peripheral vertical launch system, integrated sonar system (with advanced towed array and high-frequency active sonar) and dual-band radar suite.

-DDG 1000 replaces the DD 21 Zumwalt programme which was for a class of 32 multimission destroyers to replace Oliver Hazard Perry Class frigates (FFG 7) and Spruance class destroyers (DD 963) from 2012.
+DDG 1000 replaces the DD 21 Zumwalt programme, which was for a class of 32 multi-mission destroyers to replace Oliver Hazard Perry class frigates (FFG 7) and Spruance class destroyers (DD 963) from 2012.

-DDG 1000 Zumwalt Class design
+DDG 1000 Zumwalt class design

-Requirements for the integrated deckhouse EDM is that it is fully EMC (electromagetic compatibility) shielded with reduced infrared and radar signatures.
-Measures to fulfil these conditions include an all-composite superstructure, low signature electronically steered arrays, an integrated multifunction mast and low radar and infrared signatures.
+Requirements for the integrated deckhouse EDM is that it is fully electromagnetic compatibility (EMC)-shielded with reduced infrared and radar signatures.
+Measures to fulfil these conditions include an all-composite superstructure, low-signature electronically steered arrays, an integrated multifunction mast, and low radar and infrared signatures.

-Crew onboard the Multimission destroyer
+Crew on board the Multimission destroyer

-Zumwalt Class command and control
+Zumwalt class command and control

 In November 2007, Raytheon IDS was awarded the contract as the prime mission systems integrator for all electronic and combat systems.

-Raytheon delivered the first electronic modular enclosure (EME) for the Zumwalt Class destroyer (DDG 1000) in May 2010.
+Raytheon delivered the first electronic modular enclosure (EME) for the Zumwalt class destroyer (DDG 1000) in May 2010.